 E. reaching a plateau of tolerability for the nation

-In the next example, a testwise student would eliminate choices C and D based on the fact that both use the absolute term “never”.
-It’s less likely that a choice containing absolute terms would be true versus one that is worded less absolutely.
+Look out for when terms such as “always” or “never” are used in options.
+In the next example, a testwise student would eliminate choices C and D based on the fact that both use the absolute term “never.”
+It’s less likely a choice containing absolute terms would be true versus one that is worded less absolutely.

 A. can be treated adequately with phosphatidylcholine (lecithin)